RMerl/asuswrt-merlin.ng/README-merlin.txt

 IRC: RMerlin in channel #asuswrt on Libera
 Download: https://www.asuswrt-merlin.net/download

-Development news will be posted on Twitter, Mastodon, and the support forums.
+Development news will be posted on Mastodon, and the support forums.
 You can also keep a closer eye on development as it happens, through the Github code repository.

 For support questions, please use the SmallNetBuilder forums whenever